tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: would need to add 'if self.is_invis():' to err_std() ???
 			- TBD: update read()
 		- TBD: separate module for Invisible class?
+			- TBD: update imports for Invisible in mk_def_pkl.py and mach_class_def.py
-			- TBD: move error sub-system doc-strings here too ??
+			- TBD: move error sub-system doc-strings here too

 	- TBD: implement validate() modes
 		- TBD: deploy 'mode' attribute ('validate' and 'std_exe') for all 2word commands